Adobe-Marketing-Cloud/aep-sdks-documentation/getting-started/initialize-the-sdk.md

 This section shows you how to collect lifecycle metrics.
 To view, and report on this data in those respective solutions, you need to set up [Analytics](../using-mobile-extensions/adobe-analytics/) or other Experience Cloud solution extensions.
 {% endhint %}

-Lifecycle metrics contain valuable, out-of-the-box information about your app user.
-These metrics contain information on the app user's lifecycle such as device information, install or upgrade information, session start and pause times, and so on.
+Lifecycle metrics is an optional, yet valuable feature provided by the Adobe Experience Platform SDK.
+It provides out-of-the-box, app lifecycle information about your app user.
+These metrics contain information on the app user's engagement lifecycle such as device information, install or upgrade information, session start and pause times, and so on.
 You can also set additional lifecycle metrics.

 {% tabs %}
 {% tab title="Android" %}